 The Algorithm in SpellingKids

 When you mark a word as Easy, the app schedules its next review further in the future (3 days, then 7, then 14, then 30...).
 When you mark it Hard, it comes back sooner.
-The schedule adapts to your personal memory profile.
+The schedule adapts to your personal memory profile โ two students studying the exact same word list will end up with completely different review schedules within a few weeks, because the algorithm is responding to which specific words each student finds easy or hard, not applying one fixed schedule to everyone.

 Why It Beats Cramming

 Cramming creates short-term memories that fade within days.
 Spaced repetition builds long-term memories that last months or years.
-For spelling bee students who need words locked in for competition day, this difference is critical.
+For spelling bee students who need words locked in for competition day โ which might be weeks or months after they first studied a word โ this difference is critical.
+A student who crams the night before a competition may recognise a word on sight but freeze when asked to spell it letter by letter under pressure; a student who has reviewed that same word across several spaced intervals has built a much more durable, retrievable memory.

 Proven Results

 Studies show spaced repetition learners retain 90% of material after 30 days compared to under 20% for traditional review methods.
-With 50,000+ words to master, the efficiency advantage of SRS is enormous.
+With 50,000+ words to master, the efficiency advantage of SRS is enormous โ it is the difference between a study plan that is realistic to complete before a competition and one that is not.

 Practice What You've Learned